nucleic/enaml/docs/source/dev_guides/stylesheets.rst

 of a :class:`GroupBox <enaml.widgets.group_box.GroupBox>` widget.

 Pseudo-elements are specified by assigning a string to the ``pseudo_element`` attribute of a :class:`Style <enaml.styling.Style>` object.
-Only one pseudo-element can be specified for a given style.
+Multiple pseudo- elements can be specified by separating them with a comma, which will match using logical OR semantics.

 See the :ref:`list_of_pseudo_elements` reference section for the list of supported pseudo-elements.